Judge rejects claims by Trump ex-adviser Flynn of FBI misconduct

-WASHINGTON (Reuters) - A U.S. judge on Monday flatly rejected a last-ditch effort by President Donald Trump’s former national security adviser Michael Flynn to get criminal charges against him dropped based on his accusations of misconduct by prosecutors and the FBI.
+WASHINGTON (Reuters) - A U.S. judge on Monday flatly rejected a last-ditch effort by President Donald Trump’s former national security adviser Michael Flynn to get criminal charges against him to which he already has pleaded guilty dropped, brushing aside his claims of misconduct by prosecutors and the FBI.

 U.S. District Judge Emmet Sullivan ordered Flynn to appear for sentencing on Jan.
 28, concluding that Flynn had failed to prove a “single” violation by the prosecution of withholding evidence that could exonerate him.